telerik/blazor-docs/knowledge-base/typescript-exports-error.md

 you will get an error similar to

->warning `Microsoft.JSInterop.JSException: Could not find 'TelerikBlazor' in 'window'.`
+`Microsoft.JSInterop.JSException: Could not find 'TelerikBlazor' in 'window'.`

 ## Possible Cause